France - The Southern Coast 9 Days

 DAY 7 and 8

-• If you’re visiting in July, The Festival International d'Art Lyrique d'Aix-en-Provence is an annual international music festival which takes place each summer.
-Devoted mainly to opera, it also includes concerts of orchestral, vocal and solo instrumental music.
-It has been labeled ‘Best festival of the year’ by the International Opera Awards.
+• If you’re visiting in July, the Festival International d'Art Lyrique d'Aix-en-Provence is an annual international summer music festival, mainly focused on opera but also featuring orchestral, vocal, and solo instrumental concerts.

-• Overnight: Aix-en-Provence, (2 nights) <accommodations>
+• Overnight: Aix-en-Provence (2 nights) accommodations 🔗

 • Driving time: